The Most Traded Currency Pairs in Forex (2023 Edition)

 - If countries have the same trading sessions (working hours), the currency pair will be actively traded only within the given session.
 As you can see in the chart above, USDCAD ignores the London session opening.
 Other pairs – EURGBP and AUDNZD – do the same.

 Install the trading session indicator directly in MT4.
-By doing so, you won’t have to constantly look at your watch or measure the trading session duration to determine the most active trading time for the selected pair.
+This way, you won’t have to constantly look at your watch or measure the trading session duration to determine the most active trading time for the selected pair.

 The Least Traded Pair

-We have listed the most traded currency pairs, but can we identify the least traded ones?
+We have listed the most liquid Forex pairs, but can we identify the least traded ones?

 Each list has its first and last number.
 However, things aren't that simple when it comes to currency pairs.